Right to Disconnect

 With the increasing availability of digital communications, many employees find themselves in a position of being constantly bombarded with emails, calls and text messages – even when they’re off the clock.

-For workers, that means that you will soon have extra rights when it comes to being contacted after-hours or being requested to monitor emails or phone calls when you’re not at work.
+That means that workers have extra rights when it comes to being contacted after-hours or being requested to monitor emails or phone calls when not at work.

-This important reform will help to protect employees’ personal time and allow workers to take the time they need to refresh and look after their mental and physical health.
+This important reform will help to protect workers’ personal time and allow them to take the time they need to refresh and look after their mental and physical health.

 Frequently Asked Questions